SamLad2015/contactsManager/README.md

 2) point to local gulp and run npm install

-3) run bower install

-4) 'gulp build' should build the code
+ 'gulp build' should build the code

-5) 'gulp serve' runs the app
+ 'gulp serve' runs the app

-6) 'gulp test' runs the jasmine tests
+ 'gulp test' runs the jasmine tests